datvt-pexdia/robot-max-controller/README.md

 ## ESP8266 firmware

 The firmware is designed for NodeMCU-style ESP8266 boards.
-It defaults to simulation mode (`SIMULATION true`) which prints every action to the serial monitor.
+It runs in REAL mode and controls Meccano M.A.X hardware.

-Update `firmware/src/Config.h` with your Wi-Fi credentials and server IP before flashing.
+Update `firmware/main/Config.h` with your Wi-Fi credentials and server IP before flashing.

 ### Arduino CLI setup